Well, it’s past time we talked about Christian mystery books.

-Synapse by author Steven James is a remarkable Christian thriller of the sci-fi futuristic variety.
+Synapse is a remarkable Christian thriller of the sci-fi futuristic variety.
 An AI robot looking for the meaning of life, and a battle between the techies and the purists.
 It’ll stretch you in ways you can’t even imagine.
 You can read my full review here.

-The Shepherd Suspense Novels by Andrew Huff, well, let’s just mash up a James Bond mission gone wrong with a small town church.
+The Shepherd Suspense Novels, well, let’s just mash up a James Bond mission gone wrong with a small town church.
 The lead character is both a spy and a Baptist preacher.
-It’s the perfect blend of fast paced action sequences with small town life, leading to the most hilarious moments imaginable!
+It’s the perfect blend of fast-paced action sequences with small-town life, leading to the most hilarious moments imaginable!
 (The video trailers for the books are stellar!)
-Definitely one of the best Christian suspense books I’ve read, ever!
+Definitely one of the best suspense books I’ve read, ever!

-End times books definitely qualify as Christian mystery books.
+End times books definitely qualify too.
 The suspense is real, and there’s always some mystery and prophecy to unravel.
 There are some really fun ones out there, too!

 Christian Cozy Mysteries: A Lighter Option

-If a Christian suspense book sounds a little too intense for you, you’ll probably prefer to read cozy mysteries.
+If a suspense novel sounds a little too intense for you, you’ll probably prefer to read cozy mysteries.

-And I have found some pretty amazing options for the Christian Cozy mystery fans!
+And I have found some pretty amazing options for the Cozy fans!

 What Are Cozy Mysteries?